This year’s topic 2022

-In recent years, the Humanitarian Congress has taken up major and controversial issues; critically addressing the causes and consequences of the climate crises, racism, global (in)justice, and the Covid19 pandemic.
+In recent years, the Humanitarian Congress has took up major and controversial issues; critically addressed the causes and consequences of the climate crises, racism, global (in)justice, and the Covid19 pandemic.

-The time has come to continue and develop the debates of the past years from intersectional feminist perspectives, because we feel that feminist approaches have not yet received enough attention in humanitarian action, thereby missing the potential to transform and improve humanitarian action.
-Feminism matters, and this is becoming increasingly clear in a variety of contexts.
-Also political actors discover and acknowledging more and more that feminist approaches can contribute to a more sustainable and balanced system.
+The time had come to continue and develop the debates of the past years from intersectional feminist perspectives, because we felt that feminist approaches had not yet received enough attention in humanitarian action, thereby missing the potential to transform and improve humanitarian action.
+Feminism matters, and this was becoming increasingly clear in a variety of contexts.
+Also political actors discovered and acknowledged more and more that feminist approaches can contribute to a more sustainable and balanced system.

-Why to focus on a feminist approach in humanitarian action?
+Why focus on a feminist approach in humanitarian action?

 Despite some minor advancements, humanitarian challenges and crises are constantly evolving, some increasing in scale and scope, developing new dynamics and becoming more complex.
 The complexity of conflicts and crises requires structural change, not only in society but also for the humanitarian architecture.
 It is essential that feminist perspectives are used to analyse and challenge global inequalities and power structures, and to rethink the humanitarian action.
 In humanitarian contexts in marginalized communities in the Global South, access to basic essential services such as sexual and reproductive health often remains limited due to resource constraints and competing priorities.